fission/fission.io/content/en/docs/usage/function/enabling-istio-on-fission.md

 #### Install Istio Add-ons

-Istio comes with additional add ons for features such as monitoring, distributed tracing etc. If you have installed Istio with Helm, you can decide which addons to enable in values.yaml:
+Istio comes with additional addons for features such as monitoring, distributed tracing etc. If you have installed Istio with Helm, you can decide which addons to enable in values.yaml:

 ```yaml
 #